 Spicy Black Beans with Cilantro

 Spicy Black Beans with Cilantro are great for a side dish, and these beans are so easy to make in the Instant Pot or the slow cooker!
-If you’re avoiding beans, check out Low-Carb Recipes to see if something else will catch your eye.
+And though a side dish of spicy black beans may be a bit of a splurge on carbs, personally I’d eat this occasionally to feed my cilantro-loving taste buds!

 I’m updating an old favorite slow cooker recipe today, so now you can make Spicy Black Beans with Cilantro in the Instant Pot or the Slow Cooker.
 The flavorful black beans were so easy to cook in the Instant Pot without soaking the beans first.
 However, it’s important to use fresh beans when you’re not soaking them; the ones that have been on the store shelf or in the pantry for a while will take much longer to cook.